Eddie Kantar

 19 Keep your singletons and doubletons in the middle of your hand.
 Some players watch where your cards come from.

-21. As declarer, being able to take a trick with one of two equal cards, take the trick with the higher equal.
-The exception to this is at notrump when you have an AK stopper.
+21 As declarer, being able to take a trick with one of two equal cards, take the trick with the higher equal.
+The exception is at notrump when you have an AK stopper.
 If you plan to take the trick, take it with the king.
 Taking the first trick with the ace is very suspicious.
 If that were your only stopper, why didn't you hold up?

-cards, you have KJ doubletonand the ace is played on your right, play the king.
+23 As declarer, play cards you are known to hold If it cannot cost you a trick.
+For example, if a queen is led, dummy has small cards, you have KJ doubletonand the ace is played on your right, play the king.
 NOT the jack.
 Third hand knows you have the king from the lead of the queen, and the opening leader knows you have the king from partner's play of the ace.
 Since the king and jack are equals, and since they both know you have the king, PLAY IT!
+PLAY IT!

-25. Be on the lookout to double artificial bids (Stayman, Jacoby Transfers, cuebids, Blackwood responses) to help partner out on opening lead.
+25 Be on the lookout to double artificial bids (Stayman, Jacoby Transfers, cuebids, Blackwood responses) to help partner out on opening lead.
 However, low level doubles of artificial bids require both length and strength (typically five or six card length with 3+ honor cards in the suit).
 The higher the level of the artificial bid, the shorter your length must be-but you still must have honor strength in the suit (KQx, for example).

-27. The bidding is the key to defensive strategy and to a great extent influences the play of the hand.
+27 The bidding is the key to defensive strategy and to a great extent influences the play of the hand.
 Treat the bidding as you would a best friend.

-28. If you and partner lead Ace from Ace-King be forewarned that it is a trick one strategy only.
+28 If you and partner lead Ace from Ace-King be forewarned that it is a trick one strategy only.
 After trick one the king is led from ace-king combinations.
+Also, the king is led from the ace-king in any supported suit or in any suit partner has bid, supported or not.
+It is also led when defending contracts at the five level or higher.
+The reason for this is that the ace is often led without the king at such a high level.

-contact Eddie at ekbridge@earthlink.net • copyright © 2004 Eddie Kantar • site by designloft.com
+contact Eddie at kantarbridge@gmail.com • copyright © Eddie Kantar • site by designloft.com